eodcgmbh/openeo-fastapi/docs/package/client/psql/settings.md

 #### ALEMBIC\_DIR

-The path to the alembic directory for applying revisions.
+The path leading to the alembic directory to be used.